Skip to main content

 ASSISTANT PROFESSOR - ADJUNCT and co-director, MAS AND CERTIFICATE PROGRAMS IN POPULATION HEALTH MANAGEMENT

 David Baker, DrPH, MBA, is Director of Ambulatory Quality at LifeBridge Health and has experience developing and leading major health care delivery improvement initiatives, implementing population health management efforts, and achieving results for high-risk groups.
 He leads a department that works with a diverse network of primary care practices to evaluate and improve their processes impacting care delivery and patient outcomes.
 At LifeBridge, he developed a community partnership that secured state funding for a program to reduce frequent users of the emergency department and address the underlying social, behavioral, and medical issues contributing to unmanaged chronic illness and repeat ED utilization.
 Before joining LifeBridge, Dr. Baker was an Assistant Professor at The Dartmouth Institute for Health Policy and Clinical Practice and a Senior Curriculum Specialist for Dartmouth College’s Master in Health Care Delivery Science program.
 Previously, Dr. Baker was Director of Quality Improvement for The Johns Hopkins Hospital and oversaw operations at Johns Hopkins Medicine’s Center for Innovation in Quality Patient Care.
 Dr. Baker’s academic and professional interests include population health management, primary care, and the analysis and improvement of complex systems problems in health care.
 He is an Innovation Advisor with the CMS Innovation Center and an Adjunct Assistant Professor in Health Policy and Management at The Johns Hopkins Bloomberg School of Public Health.
 He has a Doctor in Public Health from the Bloomberg School of Public Health and a Master’s degree in Business Administration from Yale University School of Management.
-Read Bio.
+Read Bio(link is external).

 William Brieger, DrPH